oemof/DHNx/docs/optimization_models.rst

    :header-rows: 1
    :file: _static/opti_producer_source.csv

-You need to provide at least on source at the *source.csv* table.
-Additional, there are already a couple of options for adding additional attributes of the *oemof.solph.FLow* to the source, e.g.
+You need to provide at least one source at the *source.csv* table.
+Additionally, there are already a couple of options for adding additional attributes of the *oemof.solph.FLow* to the source, e.g.
 *variable_costs*, *fix* feed-in series, and *min* and *max* restrictions.